calculix/CalculiX-Examples/Dynamics/Discrete/README.md

 ```
 > cgx -b runM.fbd
 ```
-The simulation fails with an arpack error message.
+The simulation runs but the results are unreliable, because the eigensolver Arpack is not suited for small systems.